dev1911/CTCI/README.md

 ## CTCI
 Go implementations of some questions in CTCI
-Please feel free to contribute / improve upn the existing solutions
+Please feel free to contribute / improve upon the existing solutions.